skiprox/scans421_dtOF_2018/README.md

-# DT openFrameworks Fall 2018
+# scans421_dtOF_2018

-> Hello world!
+> The repo for my sketches from the Fall 2018 openFrameworks class at Parsons DT